SteffeyDev/atemOSC/README.md

 ----------

-Program and preview selection as well as transition control are exposed via following OSC addresses:
+Program and preview selection as well as transition control are exposed via following OSC addresses (addresses given below are for ATEM TVS model, *actual values depend on your ATEM switcher and are shown in the help menu*):

  - **Cam 1** `/atem/program/1`
  - **Cam 2** `/atem/program/2`